-- build community resilience by increasing community connectedness and inclusivity, - activate public space and interaction throughout the shire, - provide economic benefit through tourism, - interpret historical sites and tell important local stories by reflecting the cultural and social fabric of community. - encourage community and visitor engagement with a particular place, - explore and encourage awareness of global, national, or local issues and themes, and - develop opportunities for collaboration between artists, property owners, and relevant authorities to promote shared ownership and preservation of public art.
+- be utilised to increase community connectedness by being accessible and inclusive and reflect the cultural and social fabric of community - be used to activate public space and interaction throughout the shire. - provide economic benefit through tourism. - interpret historical sites and tell important local stories. - encourage community and visitor engagement with a particular place. - explore and encourage awareness of global, national, or local issues and themes. - develop opportunities for collaboration between artists, property owners, and relevant authorities to promote shared ownership and preservation of public art.

-2. Public Art Definitions
+3. Public Art Definitions

-2.1 Definition of public art:
+3.1 Definition of public art:

-Public art refers to artistic works, including but not limited to sculptures, murals, installations, and other creative expressions, that are created with the intention of being publicly accessible and engaging with the community in public spaces.
+Public art refers to artistic works, including but not limited to sculptures, murals, installations, and other creative expressions, that are created with the intention of being publicly accessible and engaging with the community.
 Public art serves to enhance the aesthetic quality, cultural vibrancy, and social cohesion of public spaces, reflecting the values, history, and aspirations of the community it represents.

-2.2 Types of public art
+3.2 Types of public art

-Public art may include ephemeral, temporary or permanent art such as music, poetry, sound and light installations, temporary installations, street furniture, street lighting, gardens, paving, water features, sculptures, street theatre, parades, and street art.
+Public art may include music, poetry, sound and light installations, temporary installations, street furniture, street lighting, gardens, paving, water features, sculptures, street theatre, parades, and street art.
 Installations in Public Spaces are subject to council approval.
 Some common types of public art are:

-- Murals on built structures.
-Murals on buildings and structures in public spaces are recognised as an important form of public art that contributes to the visual identity and character of a city or community. - Installations in public open space, such as sculptures in parks and streets.
-Roundabouts are not considered suitable locations for public art. - Multimedia, and digital art that can create projected or screened, or electronically conveyed images and films, and soundscapes in public places.
-These may be movement activated or at specific times of day and night. - Festivals may also include elements of public art such as exhibitions of actual or projected works of art, or parades and performances in public places.
+Murals on built structures.
+Murals on buildings and structures in public spaces are recognised as an important form of public art that contributes to the visual identity and character of a city or community.

+- Installations in public open space, such as sculptures in parks, round-abouts and streets. - Multimedia, and digital art can create projected or screened, or electronically conveyed images and films, and soundscapes in public places may be movement activated or at specific times of day and night. - Festivals may also include elements of public art such as exhibitions of actual or projected works of art, or parades and performances in public places.
 However, only those elements that offer free access to all can be considered public art. - Landscaping and gardens may also be considered works of public art.
-Gardens developed with experienced landscape artists may help connect diverse sectors of the community and enhance significant and everyday places through integrated aesthetic design. - Street furniture, signage, and functional fixtures. - Ephemeral art such as street festivals.
+Gardens developed with experienced landscape artists may help connect diverse sectors of the community and enhance significant and everyday places.

-2.3 Duration of Art
+3.3 Duration of Art

-2.3.1 Permanent works of art (2 to 20 years)
+3.3.1 Permanent works of art (5 to 20 years)

-Permanent works of art will be made of durable materials and be affixed to a location for an agreed lifespan (usually a minimum of 2 years and up to 20 years).
+Permanent works of art will be made of durable materials and be affixed to a location for an agreed lifespan (usually a minimum of 5 years and up to 20 years).
 Permanent public artwork requires regular maintenance and conservation and is intended for long term installation before decommissioning.
-The works are generally commissioned as site specific works and are accessioned after 5 years.
+The works are generally commissioned as site specific works.

-2.3.1 Temporary works of art (up to 1-2 years)
+3.3.1 Temporary works of art (up to 5 years)

-Temporary Public Art will be made of durable materials and be affixed to a location for an agreed lifespan (up to 1-2 years).
+Temporary Public Art will be made of durable materials and be affixed to a location for an agreed lifespan (up to 5 years).
 Some works of very short duration may be able to be repeated, electronically or manually activated.

-2.4 Ways public art is created.
+3.4 Ways public art is created